AshleyPikachu/Super-Bit-Shader/README.md

 -----------------------------------------------------------------------------------------------------------------------
 **How to Setup**
 1. First install [Retroarch](https://www.retroarch.com/) and run the software, set the Video output to GL before using this Shader.
+2. If you are using Virtual Boy be sure to set its core settings to output in Black & White.
-2. Download the content of this Github and place the folder inside the Retroarch Shaders directory.
+3. Download the content of this Github and place the folder inside the Retroarch Shaders directory.

 **Standard Windows Directory**: "C:\RetroArch-Win64\shaders"